Are Flying Squirrels And Sugar Gliders The Same Thing

 Sugar gliders are small, squirrel-like creatures with a membrane of skin that connects their wrists to their ankles, allowing them to glide smoothly through the air.
 Their fur is soft and usually varies in color, ranging from gray to brownish-black.
 They have a distinct patagium, which extends from their fifth finger to their toes, enabling them to glide up to 150 feet (45 meters) in a single glide.

-See also Do Sugar Gliders Kill Themselves
+See also Are Sugar Gliders Legal In The Uk

 3. Habitat and Distribution